 “Most Christians think saying God damn, is taking the lord’s name in vain, it isn’t, not even close.
 Sadly most christains don’t seem to understand the faith they are so devoted to.
 However, the belief that God Damn is a sin and offensive is so ingrained in modern people, I tend to not say it, in any sort of public speaking, just because I don’t want to upset people.”

 I should point out to put this in context, I will when called for use words like shit and asshole in public speaking.
 To me they are perfectly valid words.
-It is funny though, many would prefer I didn’t but simply accept it but wow, say “God damn” and you’d think you had spit on a baby and punched an old lady in one move.
+It is funny though, many would prefer I didn’t but simply accept it but wow, say “God damn” and you’d think you had spit on a baby and punched an old lady in the face, in one move.
 Why?
 It breaks a commandment.
 Well lets put aside the same people break commandments all the time and just ask, does it even.

 I say no, here I will lay out a simple case for that fact.
 Keeping in mind that I am not bound by the bible as a Christian chooses to be, I still know it well from my youthful Catholic indoctrination and my service later in life as a lay minister in another faith.
 With that in mind, let me say the reason saying God Damn isn’t taking the Lord’s name in vain is it simply isn’t biblical at all, there is no biblical case to be made for it.